 If you notice these less serious side effects, talk with your doctor:

-- Skin change where the shot is given
+- Skin looks sunken or indented where the shot was given